RianThomas/PuzzleoftheSoul/README.md

 - **Random Events:** Unpredictable challenges may arise, testing the player's adaptability.

 ### Multi-Player
-The game includes multiplayer elements, though specific details are yet to be defined.
+The game includes multiplayer elements, as the player can choose from a variety of different characters that ultimately impact the game itself

 ## Rules
 - Players cannot quit a challenge midway.